takeyamajp/docker-radicale/README.md

 When your server is launched, you can check that everything's OK by going to http://localhost:5232/ with your browser!

+If you want to use this container with the SSL connection, You have to run it behind a reverse proxy server including a valid SSL certificate.

     FROM centos:centos7
     MAINTAINER "Hiroki Takeyama"